Thank you to Nelson Mullins Riley & Scarborough LLP with a special thank you to Candace Friel for updating the content.

 Q 2.43 – Will FEMA help me pay my utility bills?

 No, FEMA cannot pay utility bills.
 However, local charitable organizations may be able to help for a short time.
 We suggest you contact the Red Cross (www.redcross.org) or your local United Way office by calling 2-1-1 (Essential Community Services) for a referral to a local agency that may be able to help.

 Q 2.44 – I lost my food because of the power outage; will I be reimbursed for it?

 FEMA’s disaster assistance program does not cover food losses.
-Voluntary organizations in the disaster area may be able to help you with a hot meal or other immediate needs for food.
+Volunteer organizations in the disaster area may be able to help you with a hot meal or other immediate needs for food.
 You may also qualify for assistance through the Disaster Supplemental Nutrition Assistance Program (SNAP).
-Call 866-719-0141 to find out more information on how to apply to North Carolina’s SNAP program.
+Call 1-866-719-0141 or online at: https://www.ncdhhs.gov/divisions/social-services/food-and-nutrition-services-food-stamps to find more information on how to apply to North Carolina’s SNAP program.

 Q 2.45 – I have trees down all over my yard.
 Is there any help for debris removal?